 Dates – Buy seedless dates of the best quality.

 Ghee – Ghee makes this dessert rich and luscious.
-Do not reduce its quantity if you are looking for a perfect sheer korma.
+Do not reduce its quantity if you want a perfect sheer korma.

-Saffron – Adding saffron is totally optional but it gives a very unique aroma and taste to the dish.
+Saffron – Adding saffron is optional, giving the dish a unique aroma and taste.

-Cloves – Cloves when added to ghee gives this sheer khorma an amazing flavor.
+Cloves – Cloves (laung), when added to ghee, gives this sheer khorma a fantastic flavor.
 Try it once.

 Sugar – Use white granulated sugar.
-This dessert will not taste good with jaggery or any other sweetener.
+It will not taste good with jaggery or any other sweetener.

-Cardamom Powder – Flavor the dessert with cardamom powder.
+Cardamom Powder – Flavor this vermicelli kheer with cardamom powder (elaichi powder).

-Nuts and Dried Fruits – Nuts and dried fruits give a very nice crunch to this dessert.
-I have added almonds, cashew nuts, raisins, pistachios, and chironji.
+Nuts and Dried Fruits – Nuts and dried fruits give a lovely crunch to sheer korma.
+I have added almonds, cashew nuts, raisins, pistachios, and chironji seeds (charoli seeds).

-Note – Some people blanch and peel the nuts and some don’t.
-I have had both versions and both the methods are equally good.
-I personally feel that blanching and peeling the nuts is not worth the effort.
+Note – Some people blanch and peel the nuts, and some don’t.
+I have had both versions, and both methods are equally good.
+I feel that blanching and peeling the nuts is not worth the effort.
 It makes almost no change in taste and also reduces their nutritional value.

-If chironji is not available easily, you can skip adding it.
+If chironji is not available readily, you can skip adding it.

-Others – You can add khoya or milk powder to make the sheer kurma thicker and creamier, however, it is not traditional.
-You can also add rose water or kewra essence to flavor this dessert.
+Others – You can add khoya or milk powder to make the sheer kurma thicker and creamier.
+However, it is not traditional.
+You can also add rose water or kewra essence to flavor it.
 Add some dried rose petals to make it extra royal.

 How To Make Sheer Khurma